liamtbb/liamtbb.github.io/_posts/2021-12-30-mounting_unbootable_linux_system.md

 mount --bind /dev/pts /mnt/sysimage/dev/pts
 ```

-- If there were no errors, we should now be able to 'chroot' to the recovered system's mount directory:
+Provided there were no errors, we should now be able to 'chroot' to the recovered system's mount directory:

 ```shell
 chroot /mnt/sysimage
 ```

-- We can now use the system as if we booted right into it.
+We can now use the system as if we booted right into it.
 You can turn up the network if need be, install packages, install grub if the system was missing it, turn up services, etc. Exiting out of the shell will return us to the shell of the recovery system.